 Getting Rid of Ants Outside

-Unless they’re really in an absolutely horrible location – like killing you prize tomato plant – I’d ask you to consider leaving outside ants alone.
-They perform many important functions such as aerating the soil, cleaning up plant debris, controlling termite populations and acting as a food source for birds and other animals.
+Unless they’re really in an absolutely horrible location, I’d ask you to consider leaving outside ants alone.
+Ants perform many important functions, such as:

 If you truly need to get ants to move out, activities that regularly disturb the nest may do the trick.
-Applying water, vinegar (this may also kill plants, so be careful) or strong scented herbs like mint or sage to the ant hill will encourage ants to move to a new location without killing them.
+Applying water, diatomaceous earth, vinegar (this may also kill plants, so be careful) or strong scented herbs like mint or sage to the ant hill will encourage ants to move to a new location without killing all of them.

 I hope you found this post useful.
 If so, please share or Pin.
 If you have a tip for getting rid of ants (especially fire ants), please leave a comment below.